 C. How does a court choose a primary conservator?

 1. Sole Managing / Joint Managing

 Prior to 1995, the status of the law was that when parent divorced, one parent (generally the mom) was appointed the sole managing conservator and the other parent was appointed a possessory conservator (also known as the visiting parent).
 In 1995, the legislature added the presumption (found at §153.131 of the Family Code) that, unless there is a history of domestic violence, or there is some other really good reason why the parents shouldn’t be joint managing conservators, the court shall appoint the parents to be joint managing conservators.
 However, in actual effect, not that much was changed.

-A lot of clients think that joint managing conservatorship (JMC) is the same as "joint custody" or a 50/50 split of time with the children.
+A lot of clients think that joint managing conservatorship (JMC) is the same as “joint custody” or a 50/50 split of time with the children.
+It is not.
 Actually, JMC is more of a title, and does not affect the amount of time either parent spends with a child.
-JMC simply means that the rights that were exclusive to the sole managing conservator under the old scenario can now be made (1) exclusive to one parent, (2) joint (meaning that both parents need to agree before a particular decision can be made for the child), or (3) independent (meaning that either parent can make a particular decision for the child, without the consent of the other parent).
+JMC simply means that the decision-making rights that were exclusive to the sole managing conservator under the old scenario can now be made (1) exclusive to one parent, (2) joint (meaning that both parents need to agree before a particular decision can be made for the child), or (3) independent (meaning that either parent can make a particular decision for the child, without the consent of the other parent).

 The rights and duties that now have to be allocated between the parents in a JMC are as follows: